Parks and Open Space Strategy 2024-2034

 The strategy builds on the information collated during the Land and Buildings Needs and Demands Project undertaken by CT Management on behalf of Council, and the internal Revenue Task Force findings.
 Finding have also been supported by previous engagement activities undertaken as part of the development of the recent Murray River Local Housing Strategy and the current Community Strategic Plan.

-The final strategy will offer clear direction relating to the Parks and Open Space Hierarchy that determine the level of services and inclusions along with the requirements for the ongoing management of existing spaces and any future Open Space development.
+It offers clear direction relating to the Parks and Open Space Hierarchy that determine the level of services and inclusions along with the requirements for the ongoing management of existing spaces and any future Open Space development.

 Background